jpacilo/jpacilo/README.md

 ## Hi, I'm Paolo 👋

-I'm an AI/ML practitioner with a bias towards action than perfectionism.
+I'm an AI/ML practitioner with a bias towards action than blind perfectionism.
 I am based in 🇵🇭 where it's mostly 🌤️ or 🌧️.
-I play sports and take pictures in my free time.
+Outside development work, I play sports 🎾 and take pictures 📸 in my free time.

-- 🎓 I am currently studying Artificial Intelligence (MEng AI) in the graudate level, part-time at UP Diliman.
+- 🎓 I am part of the pioneer batch of the AI program in UP Diliman, where I am currently studying Artificial Intelligence (MEng AI) in the graduate level.
 - ⛴️ I have worked with a supply chain tech startup in US, where I was involved in building and experimenting with doc AI solutions for the global trade.
 - 📡 I have worked with a telco company in PH, where I was involved in delivering a wide plethora of tabular and geospatial ML problems in the telco space.